Successful lithium production Vulcan Plants.

 Early results have consistently recorded over 90% (up to 95%) lithium extraction efficiency from its A-DLE unit.

-Representing a more than €40m investment by Vulcan, LEOP is an optimisation, operational training and product qualification testing facility designed to enable operational readiness for when the Phase One commercial facility is completed.
+Representing a more than €40m investment by Vulcan, LEOP is an optimisation, operational training and product qualification testing facility designed to enable operational readiness for when the Phase One Lionheart commercial facility is completed.

 LEOP builds on over three years and more than 10,000 hours of successful in-house A-DLE piloting both in the Vulcan labs and at its pilot plants in Insheim and Landau.